-Does your writing capture the spirit of the moment?
+Does your creative writing capture the spirit of the moment?
 Literary agents and editors at literary journals are constantly on the lookout for submissions that speak to the state of the world we’re living in now.
 They want writing that reflects, influences, or critiques our lives as they are today.
 They want contemporary voices, cutting-edge thinkers, and fresh perspectives on today’s headlines.
 When you submit a well-written work that cuts to the zeitgeist of this era, you may be more likely to receive an acceptance letter.

 1. You tap into the emotional truths of the human experience.
 You explore classic themes that resonate across cultures, years, and demographics.
 You write about topics that make us weep or laugh—and those themes are intensely engaging, relevant, and universal, no matter the context.